Kashi Vishwanath Temple: Festivals

-Phalgun Shukla Ekadashi is celebrated as Rangabhari Ekadashi, that is, a festival of colours.
-According to tradition, before Holi, Baba Vishwanath comes back to Kashi after having a cow in the form of Mother Bhagwati.
-The temple complex echoes with the beating of dozens of damroos (two-sided drums).
+12 days after Maha Shivaratri, on the occasion of Rangbhari Ekadashi (Phalgun Shukla Ekadashi), Shiva returns to Kashi with his consort Parvati.
+The temple complex echoes with the beating of dozens of damroos (two-sided drums) as the couple is welcomed.
 This tradition has been performed for over 200 years.
-On Vasant Panchami, Baba's Tilak is performed.
-There is Shivaratri's marriage, and Rangbhari Ekadashi marks Parvati leaving with her husband Shiva.
+On Vasant Panchami, a Tilak is applied on Baba (Baba is an affectionate name for Shiva used by devotees).
 These traditions have been carried out by the erstwhile Mahant family of the temple for over a century.

 These rituals of Baba's marriage ceremony are performed at the residence of Kulpati Tiwari, the erstwhile Mahant of Shri Kashi Vishwanath Temple in Redzone.
 The seven rituals of Saptarishi Aarti were performed by Baba Vishwanath.
 According to the Puranas, Kashi is beloved by the Saptarishi; so, according to the tradition, the devotees of the Saptarishi Aarti perform the rituals of marriage.
 The seven archaks under the leadership of Pradhan Archak Pandit Shashibhushan Tripathi (Guddu Maharaj) completed the marriage in Vedic rituals.
 Mangala Aarti is performed at 3:30 am, Bhog Aarti at 12:00 pm, Saptarishi Aarti at 7:30 pm and Shringar Aarti at 11:00 pm.

-The Yadav community of Kashi associated with Chandravanshi Gop Seva Samiti and Shree Krishna Yadav Mahasabha have been performing jalabhishek on a shivling, traditionally for 90 years, starting in 1932.
+The Yadav community of Kashi associated with Chandravanshi Gop Seva Samiti and Shree Krishna Yadav Mahasabha have been performing jalabhishek on a shivling, traditionally for 94 years, starting in 1932.

-Transport and accommodations

-There are transportation options for getting to Benaras by air, land, and water.
-Lal Bahadur Shastri International Airport is located roughly 22 kilometres from the city centre and approximately 25 km from the temple complex.
-There are two railway stations in the city, namely Varanasi Cantonment Station and Kashi Railway Station.

-The city has two bus terminals: one located at the Cantonment (Cantt) and another at Golgadda, commonly referred to as Kashi Depot.
-The Cantonment terminal manages buses for both depots.
-The urban transportation system comprises many types of vehicles, including two-wheelers (34%), autos (20%), cycles (16%), pedestrians (14%), four-wheelers (6%), cycle rickshaws (6%), and other miscellaneous vehicles (4%).

-There are various dharmshalas, rented guest rooms, and other hotels and lodges available nearby at various prices, including a guest house run by the Shri Kashi Vishwanath Temple Trust.